4/24/2025

 Johan Lind

 Good question.
-Like as we started to guide, just after the acquisition of VisualArt, we said that this will have a negative effect in Q1 and Q2.
-And in Q3, we want to have like the profitability on the revenue streams back on track so that each individual revenue streams are in line with what it was like, SOS consulting systems.
-And then the work starts as of now, of course also to look at the cost synergies and start to change the revenue mix according to our strategy with focus on SOS as a larger portion.
+As we started the guide, just after the acquisition of VisualARQ, we said that this will have a negative effect in Q1 and Q2. and in Q3 we want to have like the profitability of the revenue streams back on track so that each individual revenue streams are in line with what it was like SaaS consulting systems and then the work starts as of now of course also to look at the cost synergies and start to change the revenue mix according to our strategy with focus on SaaS as a larger portion.
 So that is the guiding that we give.
-You can expect the, so you can expect the revenue streams to be back on track in Q3 and then issues the progress on both costs synergies and a shift in revenue stream, revenue mix as we go.
+You can expect the revenue streams to be back on track in Q3 and then you should see a progress on both cost synergies and a shift in revenue mix as we go.

 speaker

-Great.
 That was it for today.
-So thank you very much for listening in and have a nice weekend.
+Thank you very much for listening in and have a nice weekend.
 Thank you.

 Disclaimer